Q. How will PCM Scholars be selected?

 A. Faculty from the UIC Department of Family Medicine, as well as other faculty from UIC, will precept PCM Scholars.
 Scholars also have the option to work with a preceptor outside of UIC, and should discuss this with the PCM Director or Coordinator before the academic year begins.

 Q. Will PCM Scholars have actual patient responsibilities during the M1 year?
 Does this go beyond what students otherwise experience during their M1 year?

 A. Yes.
-As compared with the traditional M1 ICP experience in which students primarily function in an observer role, PCM scholars will actively engage in the care of their patients by assisting their respective clinical preceptors in the management of selected patients.
+As compared with the traditional M1 IPC experience in which students primarily function in an observer role, PCM scholars will actively engage in the care of their patients by assisting their respective clinical preceptors in the management of selected patients.